Bringing Relatives To The UK

 Will I receive any financial support?

-If you have passed the criteria to be a host, then:
+If you passed the criteria to be a sponsor for your relatives before 1 October 2024, then:

 • Each of your guests is entitled to an initial £200 ‘welcome’ payment from the local council

-You cannot charge your guests rent if you want to claim the ‘thank you’ payment, therefore, you cannot put them on your tenancy agreement to begin with.
+You cannot charge your guests rent if you want to claim the ‘thank you’ payment, therefore, you cannot put them on your tenancy agreement while you are receiving ‘thank you’ payments.
 They are allowed to contribute towards your bills.

 If you are a Homes for Ukraine visa holder, then you are entitled to a 50% discount on your council tax bill in England, which is not affected by your guests.
 Your benefits are also not affected by receiving the ‘thank you’ payment.
 However, you should update DWP in case there is an impact on the benefits you receive (some situations depend on whether or not people are related).
 You can check by using a benefits calculator.